spiritix/lada-cache/README.md

 ```sh
 composer require spiritix/lada-cache
 ```

+The Lada Cache service provider will automatically be installed using [Package Discovery](https://laravel.com/docs/6.x/packages#package-discovery).

 Finally, all your models must include the `Spiritix\LadaCache\Database\LadaCacheTrait` trait.
 It's a good practice to create a base model class which includes the trait and then gets extended by all your models.